WasifRazaSyed/PostgreSQL/README.md

 ## License

-This project is licensed under the [GNU LGPLv2.1 License](LICENSE).
+This project is licensed under the [GNU LGPL v2.1 License](LICENSE).